log4js-node/log4js-node/docs/index.md

 logger.level = 'debug'; // default level is OFF - which means no logs at all. logger.debug("Some debug messages");
 ```

+## Clustering
+If you use node's cluster, or passenger, or pm2, then you should read this [clustering guide](clustering.md)

 ## Note for library makers